typeworld/typeworld/Lib/typeWorld/api/README.md

 #### canonicalURL

 Official API endpoint URL, bare of ID keys and other parameters.
 Used for grouping of subscriptions.
 It is expected that this URL will not change.
+When it does, it will be treated as a different publisher.

 Type: Unicode<br />
 Required: True<br />